Own post, no external Blog-Reference

 Now, this is worn-out propaganda and the smart part of WeThePeople simply ignores the blather of journalists and politicians, and so-called economic experts.

 What is the scientific fact of the matter?

-Budget-balancing comes in three flavors: annually, over the business cycle, never.
+Budget balancing comes in three flavors: annually, over the business cycle, or never.
 Permanent deficit-spending/money-creation is the program of Functional Finance and MMT.
 Permanent deficit-spending/money-creation translates into ever-increasing public debt.